-- An active tail and turned down ears point to impending attack.
+- An active tail and turned-down ears point to a coming attack.

-- Sudden dilation of the cat’s eyes indicates arousal.
+- Sudden dilation of the cat’s pupils indicates arousal.

-- Purrs that transition to low growls warns you to back off.
+- Purrs that transition to low growls warn you to back off.

 - Rippling skin on the back suggests aggravation or irritation.

-- Any single or combination of these signs means, “Incoming bite!”
+- Any sign or combination of signs means scratching or biting is imminent.

-Before the cat gets the food bowl, say, “come” in a cheerful, strong voice—“come, Tiger!”—and then turn on the can opener, shake the bag of kibble, or pick up the treat jar.
-Cats have already learned these cues and what time to run to their bowl, so you just teach them to associate the “come” command with the action.
-When Tiger obeys, pay him with the treat or bowl of food.
+Before the cat gets the food bowl, say “come” in a cheerful, strong voice and then turn on the can opener, shake the bag of kibble, or pick up the treat jar.
+Your cat has already learned these cues and what time to run to its bowl, so you just teach it to associate the come command with the action.
+When the cat obeys, reward it with the treat or bowl of food.

-Use a treat or toy to lure kitty off furniture or out of the way, instead of pushing or lifting him, which puts your hands within the strike zone.
-Say, “move” and toss the treat on the floor or entice the cat down with a feather.
-If he’s in your chair, “earthquake” him by tipping or shaking it to get him to leave on his own.
-Eventually, just say the word “move” and offer a sweeping gesture for the cat to obey—and, you’ve avoided an encounter that could otherwise cause a bite.
+Use a treat or toy to lure your kitty off furniture or out of the way instead of pushing or lifting it, which puts your hands within the strike zone.
+Say “move” and toss the treat on the floor or entice the cat down with a feather.

-Finally, if you like, you can desensitize the cat and improve his petting quotient.
-If he tolerates three strokes before his ears and tail signal distress, add one more stroke and then stop, and dump him off your lap before he can bite.
-By adding one stroke each week, over time you can increase his threshold while avoiding his teeth.
+Finally, if you like, you can desensitize the cat and improve its petting tolerance.
+If it allows three strokes before its ears and tail signal distress, add one more stroke; then stop and dump the cat off your lap before it can bite.
+By adding one stroke each week, over time you can increase its threshold while avoiding its teeth.